 These methods are in no way 100% guaranteed that you will be able to get your files back.
 But if you have a backup, your chances of success are much greater.

-How Do I Get Rid of Qbit Mac Optimizer Ransomware Virus?
+How To Get Rid of Qbit Mac Optimizer Virus?

 There is still a lot you can do.
 If none of the above methods seem to work for you, then try these methods: